 The BBC Good Food Show

-At the NEC in Birmingham, I started my day at the Travelsphere Holidays stand which was packed with visitors voting for where they’d like to travel to next.
+There are two shows each year at the NEC in Birmingham the winter Good Food Show and this one, the Summer show.
+I started my day at the Travelsphere Holidays stand which was packed with visitors voting for where they’d like to travel to next.
 Italy was out in front with the USA and Canada coming in second but Travelsphere venture much further afield.
 Trips to the Galapagos Islands, safaris in Africa and river cruises through Europe are amongst the 150 holidays to choose from.

 About Travelsphere Holidays